Buechner was the representative for Missouri’s 2nd congressional district and was a Republican. He served from 1987 to 1990.

 - H.R.
 2701 (101st): To extend the existing suspension of duty on triphenyl phosphate.

-From Jan 1987 to Oct 1990, Buechner missed 74 of 1,833 roll call votes, which is 4.0%.
-This is better than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Jan 1987 to Oct 1990, Buechner missed 84 of 1,843 roll call votes, which is 4.6%.
+This is on par with the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: